 - Rental Income: Higher Add backs to income than Banks.

-- Self-Employed Income: Allows less time in industry as little as 6 months to 12 months bank statements.
+- Self-Employed Income – Allows less time in the industry (as little as 6 months) to 12 months bank statements.
 Equity options at 50% LTV

-B-Lending should be used as short term financing.
-Learn more hear on tips to on how to improve your credit
+B-Lending should be used only as a short-term financing option.
+Learn more about B-Lenders, and discover some helpful tips on how to improve your credit by calling us!

-Looking to get approved for a Mortgage through a B Lender?
-We do that!
+Looking to get approved for a B-lender Mortgage?
+We can help!
 Call or apply online today.